rinigus/osmscout-server/README.md

 are configured.
 In Sailfish, map rendering options are possible to specify through GUI.

-Server supports limited number of connections (usually number of CPU cores plus 2).
-It is able to render several tiles in parallel, if the client application supports it.
+Starting from version 0.3.0, server supports up to 100 connections.
+The requests are processed in parallel, as much as possible, with the number of parallel threads the same as the number of CPUs.
+In practice, while tiles are rendered in parallel, a long routing calculation would block other operations until its finished due to the locking of a database.
 Exceeding the number of supported connections would lead to dropping the connections exceeding the limit.